 For the new dad whose shirts are stained

-If his clean T-shirt supply has become nonexistent since the baby came home, many of the cool men we’ve spoken to about the best T-shirts say Gildan’s affordable version is the only one you need.
+If his clean T-shirt supply has dwindled since the baby came home, many of the cool men we’ve spoken to about the best T-shirts say Gildan’s affordable version is the only one you need.
 According to New York Times music critic Jon Caramanica, they are “durable, cut wide, but not in any way boxy” and boast “an unflappable crew neck.”
 Caramanica is specifically a fan of Gildan’s black tees, and we imagine any stain-wary new dad would be, too.

 For the new dad who wants to get back in shape

-If the demands of a new child mean Dad has let his fitness regime fade away, a subscription to user-friendly digital-workout platform Obé Fitness will allow him to choose from 4,000 on-demand and 100 live weekly classes in all kinds of categories, from yoga to Pilates, HIIT, and more.
+If the demands of a new child mean Dad has let his fitness regime fade, a subscription to user-friendly digital-workout platform Obé Fitness will allow him to choose from 4,000 on-demand and 100 live weekly classes in all kinds of categories, from yoga to Pilates, HIIT, and more.
 All of those classes are just 28 minutes long, and none require more equipment than a gym mat.
 Subscriptions start at $27 a month.

 For the new dad who doesn’t have time for a full workout

 After parental leave, this stepper that New York mayor Eric Adams uses will allow him to squeeze in a workout during the workday.
 Adams says, “I can use it while I’m on the phone, talking to people, and doing my work.”